 The Contractor will be required to schedule or have scheduled a minimum amount of energy at times to meet minimum power system or water delivery requirements.
 Minimum schedule requirements will be described in SABP.

-11. POINT(S) OF DELIVERY AND VOLTAGE(S), AND LOSS ADJUSTMENTS:
+11. POINT(S) OF DELIVERY AND VOLTAGE(S) AND LOSS ADJUSTMENTS:

-FES furnished to the Contractor will be delivered at the point(s) and voltage(s) set forth in Exhibit A attached hereto.
-Any transmission costs and associated losses incurred to deliver Quarterly Energy and Excess Energy to the P-DP Point(s) of Delivery described in Exhibit A attached hereto shall be the responsibility of WAPA and included in WAPA’s applicable rates.
+Quarterly Energy, Excess Energy, Optional Energy, and COCP furnished to the Contractor will be delivered at the point(s) and voltage(s) set forth in Exhibit A attached hereto.
+Any transmission costs and associated losses incurred to deliver Quarterly Energy and Excess Energy to the P-DP Point(s) of Delivery described in Exhibit A attached hereto shall be the responsibility of WAPA and accounted for and included in WAPA’s applicable rates.
 Losses associated with Optional Energy and COCP will be in accordance with SABP.
-Any transmission costs and associated losses incurred to deliver FES beyond the P-DP Point(s) of Delivery to the point(s) at which the facilities of the Contractor or the Contractor’s transmission provider are connected to the facilities of WAPA shall be the responsibility of the Contractor.
+Any transmission costs and associated losses incurred to deliver Quarterly Energy, Excess Energy, and Optional Energy beyond the P-DP Point(s) of Delivery shall be the responsibility of the Contractor.
+Any transmission costs and associated losses incurred to delivery COCP up to the P-DP Point(s) of Receipt and beyond the P-DP Point(s) of Delivery shall be the responsibility of the Contractor.

 12. WITHDRAWALS OF CROD OR ENERGY:

-12.1 A portion of the Contract Rate of Delivery obligations and Quarterly Energy deliveries made available to the Contractor pursuant to this Contract has been reserved by the Administrator for priority uses, hereinafter called “Priority Use Power (PUP).”
-PUP is CROD and energy reserved by the Conformed Criteria for Federal reclamation project use and irrigation pumping on certain Indian lands.
-Requests for withdrawals of CROD and energy for Federal reclamation project use or Indian irrigation pumping have equal priority.
+12.1 A portion of the Contract Rate of Delivery (CROD) obligations and Quarterly Energy deliveries made available to the Contractor pursuant to this Contract has been reserved by the Administrator for priority uses, hereinafter called PUP Requests for withdrawals of CROD and energy for Federal reclamation project use or Indian irrigation pumping have equal priority.

-12.2 When PUP is requested, WAPA will coordinate with Reclamation to substantiate that the CROD and energy to be withdrawn will be used for the authorized purposes set forth in the Conformed Criteria.
-Upon two (2) years advance written notice, WAPA may withdraw the necessary amounts of CROD and energy on a pro rata basis.
-Withdrawals of PUP may be made until all Withdrawable CROD as provided in Exhibit A, section 2.1, and the amount of energy requested by Reclamation, have been withdrawn from the Contractor.
+12.2 When PUP is reserved, WAPA will coordinate with Reclamation to substantiate that the CROD and energy to be withdrawn will be used for the authorized purposes set forth in the Final 2028 Plan.
+Upon two (2) years advance written notice to the Contractor, WAPA may withdraw the necessary amounts of CROD and energy on a pro rata basis.
+Withdrawals for PUP may be made until all Withdrawable CROD as provided in Exhibit A, section 2.1, and the amount of energy reserved by Reclamation, have been withdrawn.

 12.3 PUP that is not presently needed by the United States is hereby offered to the Contractor as Withdrawable CROD as provided in Exhibit A, section 2.1.
 Quarterly Energy deliveries associated with the Withdrawable CROD will be reduced accordingly.